isabella232/azure-event-hub/docs/AzureEventHub-streamingsource.md

 **checkpointDirectory:** HDFS directory location where offsets for each partitions will be stored.

 **checkpointInterval:** Checkpoint interval in seconds.
 If not specified, it will default to 10 seconds.
+It is only available for Spark1.

 **consumerGroup:** Event hub consumer group name, defaults to $default.

 **offset:** Specify list of partitions for which offset needs to be changed.
 Defaults to -1 which means all the events in the hub will be read from the beginning.
+It is only available for Spark1.

 **format** Optional format of the event message.
 Any format supported by CDAP is supported.
 For example, a value of 'csv' will attempt to parse event as comma-separated values.
 If no format is given, event will be treated as bytes.

 **schema** Output schema of the source.

+**maxRate** This parameter regulates the maximum number of messages being processed in a single batch for every EventHub partition. and it effectively prevent the job being hold due to the large number of messages being fetched at once.
+Default is 100.
+It is only available for Spark2.

 Example
 -------